 Calling All Electric Last Mile Solutions, Inc. (ELMSQ) Investors: Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. (“Electric Last” or the “Company”) (OTC: ELMSQ) and certain of its officers.
+NEW YORK, July 28, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. (“Electric Last” or the “Company”) (OTC: ELMSQ) and certain of its officers.

 Class Definition: